drewhart/geonomics_docs/sphinx_dir/doc.rst

     encoded as follows:

     - 'Y': almost certainly, *or* must be reset for your :py:`Model` to run
-    - 'P': it is possible/probable that you will want to reset this parameter, but this will depend on your use and scenario
+    - 'P': it is quite possible that you will want to reset this parameter, but this will depend on your use and scenario
     - 'N': almost certainly not, *or* no need to reset because it should be set intelligently anyhow (Note: this does *not* mean that you cannot